windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ## Replace a SaaS

 This blog series cheeky title is to emphasize that you don't always need a dedicated SaaS to solve a problem.
-You can often build your own minimal but specific to your needs solution on your own, and stop accumulating subscriptions.
+You can often build your own minimal but tailored to your needs solution on your own, and stop accumulating subscriptions.

 Today, we will create a bot that answers questions about technical documentation with a bot that uses Windmill, OpenAI, and Supabase with an approval step.